 In addition to iluzanebart, we are developing VG-3927, our orally available small molecule TREM2 agonist for the treatment of common neurodegenerative diseases associated with microglial dysfunction, with initial development for the treatment of AD.
 Genome wide association studies (GWAS) have shown that a specific mutation in a TREM2 variant (R47H) is one of the strongest genetic risk factors for AD, second in magnitude only to that associated with the apolipoprotein E4 (ApoE4) genotype.
-Our precision medicine strategy in AD is to initially explore a biomarker response of VG-3927 in genetically defined AD subpopulations, including those carrying TREM2 and other variants.
+Our precision medicine strategy in AD is to initially explore a biomarker response of VG-3927 in AD patients, including some who carry TREM2 and other variants.
 Our small molecule candidate VG-3927 has a different mechanism of action and binds to a different site than iluzanebart, providing potential optionality in positioning VG-3927 in different patient populations and potential differentiation from TREM2 antibody therapeutics.
 VG-3927 has been shown preclinically to be a highly active, selective and brain-penetrant small molecule TREM2 agonist and is designed to act as a molecular glue that potentiates the TREM2 signaling response to natural damage ligands.
 In preclinical testing, VG-3927 demonstrated on-target TREM2 activation across both common and rare TREM2 variants.
-Our Phase 1 clinical trial evaluating VG-3927 in healthy volunteers is proceeding with a partial clinical hold from the FDA related to maximum exposure limit.
-We are working with the FDA to address the partial clinical hold.
-Based on preclinical studies, we believe that the maximum exposure limit exceeds the predicted efficacious dose of VG-3927, and we do not currently anticipate any delay in the current development plans for VG-3927.
-In May 2024, we initiated an additional trial site in Australia to maintain optionality for our Phase 1 clinical trial.
-We plan to report an interim Phase 1 data readout for VG-3927 in healthy volunteers in mid-2024.